askonomm/ruuter/README.md

 #### `:method`

 The HTTP method to listen for when matching the given path.

-Accepted values are:
+This can be whatever the HTTP server uses.
+For example, if you're using http-kit for the HTTP server then the accepted values are:

 - `:get`
 - `:post`